12 Angry Jurors

 Written by Sherman L. Sergel and Reginald Rose

-A 19-year-old man has just stood trial for the fatal stabbing of his father.
-"He doesn't stand a chance," mutters the guard as the 12 jurors are taken into the bleak jury room.
+A 16-year-old has just stood trial for the fatal stabbing of his father.
 It looks like an open-and-shut case—until one of the jurors begins opening the others' eyes to the facts.
 "This is a remarkable thing about democracy," says the foreign-born juror, "that we are notified by mail to come down to this place—and decide on the guilt or innocence of a person; of a man or woman we have not known before.
 We have nothing to gain or lose by our verdict.
 We should not make it a personal thing."
 But personal it is, with each juror revealing his or her own character as the various testimonies are re-examined, the murder is re-enacted, and a new murder threat is born before their eyes!